danielzbarnes/ComposeNavigationApp/README.md

 # ComposeNavigationApp
- Simple app experimenting with Jetpack Navigation using Compose
+ A simple app experimenting with Jetpack Compose and Navigation.